Zuwaynib/Zuwaynib/README.md

 - 👋 Hi, I’m @Zuwaynib
-- 👀 I’m interested in web development and Blockchain technology
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Software Development
-- 💞️ I’m looking to collaborate on projects that are related to web development
+- 💞️ I’m looking to collaborate on projects that are related to Software Development
 - 📫 You can reach me at - zainabadeoje@gmail.com

 <!---